3 min read

 Robot manufacturers like fruitcore robotics owe the fact that it can be done differently to a decades-old strategy: Made in Germany!
 Now it stands out to source components and raw material largely from Germany and otherwise to rely on short distances within Europe.
 The same applies to the decision to design the Digital Robot HORST modularly and without (injection) molded parts.

+The robot system as well as the complete standard periphery is thus immediately available, the fruitcore warehouse is filled.
 Two further reasons for the fast delivery capability: A very high proportion of the value creation takes place internally, HORST robots are manufactured in Villingen-Schwenningen.
 Secondly, as digital robots, they can take over many of the tasks of a conventional programmable logic controller (PLC).
 This means that fruitcore customers can avoid the current delivery times of up to twelve months.

 Why should companies pay attention to reliable handling of digital data?